 Subedi, S. (2010) ‘Post-conflict Constitutional Settlement in Nepal and the Role of the United Nations’, in Morly Frishman and Sam Muller (ed.), The Dynamics of Constitutionalism in the Age of Globalisation (Hague Academic Press, The Hague, the Netherlands, 2010), pp.71-87.

-- Full list of Professor Subedi's publications [PDF: 300KB]
+- Full list of Professor Subedi's publications [PDF: 90KB]

 Media Contact Areas

-I am happy to speak to the press about the following issues.
+I am happy to speak to the press on issues within international law.

 - Room: 2.31, The Liberty Building